-- 2. Exhibit lists.
-Parties shall prepare a joint index of exhibits that party expects to offer.
-On this joint filing, please indicate which exhibits are stipulated.
-Please also allow space for the Court to notate which exhibits are admitted at trial.
-The joint exhibit list shall be filed and submitted directly to the court via e-mail to the Court's division staff at 02courtroom409@judicial.state.co.us no later than 28 days prior to the scheduled trial.
+2. Exhibit lists.
+Counsel shall prepare a joint index of exhibits that counsel expects to offer.
+The exhibit lists shall be filed and submitted directly to the court via e-mail to the Court's division staff at 02courtroom409@judicial.state.co.us no later than

+- 28 days prior to the scheduled trial.
 Exhibits shall be identified on the lists in accordance with paragraph 3, below.
 Please indicate which exhibits are stipulated and include a column for admitted exhibits. - 3.
 Witness lists and orders of proof.
-The parties shall jointly prepare a list of witnesses that will and may be called that the Court can read to the jury at the beginning of the trial.
+Each counsel shall jointly prepare a list of witnesses that will and may be called that the Court can read to the jury at the beginning of the trial.
 The list shall be in addition to any prior designation of witnesses.
 In addition to listing the names of the witnesses, the list may also specify the witnesses' title or degree and employment (e.g. Dr. Matinez, M.D., Children's Hospital) but no other identifying information should be included (e.g. address, phone number etc.).
-Additionally, the parties shall confer and prepare a joint order of proof that identifies each party's good-faith estimate of the order in which witnesses will be presented and shall specify separately the time required for direct and cross-examination of each witness.
+Additionally, counsel shall confer and prepare a joint order of proof which identifies each counsel's good-faith estimate of the order in which witnesses will be presented and shall specify separately the time required for direct and cross-examination of each witness.
 The time estimates must include re-direct examination.
 In no event may the cumulative time for witness examination exceed the time allocated for presentation of the trial; the total time allocation shall also account for the time necessary for jury selection, opening statements, regularly scheduled breaks, the jury instruction conference, and closing arguments.
-Please also indicate on the joint order of proof those witnesses that are to be called by each party in their respective cases-in-chief.
 The Court reserves the right to enforce the time estimates stated in the order of proof.
-The witness lists and order of proof shall be filed and emailed to the Court's division staff at 02courtroom409@judicial.state.co.us no later than 28 days prior to the scheduled trial.

-- 4. Exhibits.
+The witness lists and order of proof shall be filed and emailed to the Court's division staff at 02courtroom409@judicial.state.co.us no later than 28 days prior to the scheduled trial. - 4.
+Exhibits.
 All exhibits must be pre-marked.
 Plaintiffs will use numbers; defendants will use letters.
 Plaintiffs and defendants shall not mix numbers and letters, even for related exhibits (e.g. 1(a), 1(b), 1(c), etc.).
 The civil action number of the case should also be placed on each of the exhibit labels.
 Copies of exhibits must be exchanged as required by C.R.C.P.
-16, and parties shall determine whether an objection will be made as to the admissibility of the exhibit.
+16, and counsel shall determine whether an objection will be made as to the admissibility of the exhibit.
 To the greatest extent possible, the parties should stipulate to as many exhibits as possible.
-Only where parties have not had a reasonable opportunity to view an exhibit in advance will trial be interrupted for such a review. - 5.
+Only where counsel has not had a reasonable opportunity to view an exhibit in advance will trial be interrupted for such a review. - 5.
 Depositions.
-If a party intends to use depositions in lieu of live testimony, said party must notify the opposing party no later than 28 days prior to trial.
-A party must make objections to all or part of the offered deposition testimony no later than 21 days prior to trial and must cite page, line, and the specific evidentiary grounds supporting the objection.
+If counsel intends to use depositions in lieu of live testimony, said counsel must notify opposing counsel no later than 28 days prior to trial.
+Counsel must make objections to all or part of the offered deposition testimony no later than 21 days prior to trial and must cite page, line, and the specific evidentiary grounds supporting the objection.
 The same rules apply to both videotape and written depositions.
-When applicable, a party is required to provide someone to read testimony.
+When applicable, counsel is required to provide someone to read testimony.

-Original depositions will remain sealed until a party requests at trial that they be unsealed.
-Before trial begins, a party must provide the Court with copies of all depositions likely to be used at the trial, as either direct evidence or impeachment.
+Original depositions will remain sealed until counsel request at trial that they be unsealed.
+Before trial begins, counsel must provide the Court with copies of all depositions likely to be used at the trial, as either direct evidence or impeachment.